ChalmersGU-data-structure-courses/OpenDSA/Published/ChalmersGU-DSABook/source/GraphImpl.rst

   for each edge e in G.outgoingEdges(v):
       w = e.end
-      if w is not in Visited:
+      if w is not in visited:
-          add w to Visited
+          add w to visited
           ...do something with v, w, or e...

-Here, ``Visited`` is a set of vertices to keep track that we don't visit a vertex twice.
+Here, ``visited`` is a set of vertices to keep track that we don't visit a vertex twice.

 It is reasonably straightforward to implement our graph ADT